 You can apply for Medicare only through the Social Security website as well.
 If you plan to leave coverage at age 65, the best time to apply for Medicare will be three months before you turn 65.

 Sometimes there is a need to stay on the group coverage and delay Medicare.
-If your group coverage is considered creditable coverage, then you can do so without having to worry about a penalty.
+If your group coverage is considered creditable coverage, you can do so without worrying about a penalty.
 If this is your situation, It’s recommended that you apply for benefits three months before you plan to end your drug coverage.

 Under 65 with a Qualifying Disability

 There are a few ways you can start receiving Medicare benefits if you are under 65.

 If you‘re receiving Social Security Disability (SSDI) benefits, you‘ll be enrolled in Medicare automatically at the start of the 25th month.

 If you‘re diagnosed with ALS (Amyotrophic Lateral Sclerosis or Lou Gehrig’s disease).
 Your Medicare starts automatically the month that your SSDI benefits begin.

 You can qualify for Medicare three months after beginning regular dialysis if you‘re diagnosed with end-stage renal disease (ESRD).
 Enrollment is not automatic, and you‘ll need to apply for Medicare.

 Medicare enrollment must occur during enrollment periods.
 Currently, there are three enrollment periods related to Medicare Part A and Medicare Part B. You may be subject to a late enrollment penalty if you don’t enroll when you first become eligible.

 Initial Enrollment Period